Can You Cancel a Timeshare?

 If you’re not having any luck selling your timeshare, you can also look into working with a timeshare exit company.

-It can take up to 18 months to exit out of a timeshare agreement.
-So you should be wary of any companies that promise they’ll have it taken care of within just a few months.
+It can take up to 18 months to exit a timeshare agreement.
+You should be wary of any company that promises to have it taken care of within a few months.

 Newton Group

-The Newton Group is well known for being one of the longest standing timeshare exit companies.
-Offered free to their clients is the The consumer’s Guide To Timeshare Exit booklet.
+The Newton Group is well known for being one of the longest-standing timeshare exit companies.
+The Consumer’s Guide to Timeshare Exit booklet is offered free to their clients.

 Ratings: A+ BBB and 4.7/5 Trustpilot